Guide to Capital Markets Tribunal Proceedings

 How do I enter into settlement negotiations?

-At any time during an enforcement proceeding, a respondent can enter into settlement discussions with Enforcement Staff and try to arrive at an agreed resolution to the proceeding (also called a “settlement”).
-If you are interested in discussing a settlement, contact Enforcement Staff directly using the contact information found on the Statement of Allegations.
+At any time during an enforcement proceeding, a respondent can enter into settlement discussions with the Commission and try to arrive at an agreed resolution to the proceeding (also called a “settlement”).
+If you are interested in discussing a potential settlement, contact the Commission directly using the contact information found on its application.

 What is the process for settlements?

-If Enforcement Staff and the respondents reach a settlement agreement, the parties present their proposed settlement agreement to a Panel at a confidential settlement conference that is not open to the public.
+If the Commission and the respondents reach a settlement agreement, the parties present their proposed settlement agreement to a panel at a confidential settlement conference that is not open to the public.

-For more information on settlements, see Rules 32 and 33 of the Rules of Procedure and Forms.
+For more information on settlements, see rules 37 and 38 of the Rules of Procedure.

 Do all respondents have to settle at the same time?

-No. One or more respondents can settle with Staff, even if that leaves other respondents who have not settled.
+No. One or more respondents can settle with the Commission, even if that leaves other respondents who have not settled.

 Are settlements available to the public?